Cavity Healing: Remineralize Teeth and Regrow Tooth Enamel

 “… the fact that tooth decay is caused by nutrient deficiencies, and not bacteria, has been proven in both animal and laboratory experiments published in books and dental journals… -Ramiel Nagel, Author of Cure Tooth Decay

 Although completely eliminating the sugars and starches that “feed acid-creating bad bacteria” might be be good, who’s going to actually do that?

 Not me.
 And not 99% of the population.

 I like eating some fruit in the morning as my first cleansing meal and I’m not ready to give that up.

-Regardless, by simply adding these Three Healthy Foods to your diet, you can greatly increase your oral health, and possibly prevent future cavities.
+Regardless, by simply adding these Three Healthy Foods to your diet, you will greatly increase your oral health, and possibly prevent future cavities.

 Many have experienced complete reversal of cavity formation, tooth re-mineralization and even regrown enamel.

 Three Ancient Foods To Remineralize Teeth, Renew Regrow Enamel, and Heal Cavities Naturally:

 1) Fermented Cod Liver Oil (FCLO)